 Economic Development?

 As Somalia continues to rebuild economic governance institutions, it has several opportunities¡ªrapid urbanization, the growing use of digital technologies, planned investments in energy, ports, education, and health¡ªso building resilience to shocks is a priority to support economic growth and job creation.
 However, severe droughts, floods, locust infestation, the pandemic, volatile global prices, as well insecurity and conflict have slowed the transition from fragility.
-Real GDP growth has been low and volatile, averaging only 2.1% per year in 2019¨C23 with an average negative real GDP per capita growth of 0.7%.
+Real GDP growth averaged only 2.4% annually in 2019¨C24 with an average negative real GDP per capita growth of 0.4%.

 Repeated shocks have eroded households¡¯ assets and purchasing power, increasing the risk of more people falling into poverty.
 In 2022, an estimated 54% of the Somali population lived below the national poverty line.
-According to the 2022 Integrated Household Budget Survey, poverty rates are larger among the nomadic population, however, due to the country¡¯s high urbanization, the majority of the poor are in urban areas.
+According to the 2022 Integrated Household Budget Survey, poverty rates are larger among the nomadic and urban population.
 Labor force participation rates are exceptionally low, with significant gender gaps.
 Only one-third of men and 12% of women participate in the labor market.
 Almost half of those employed are living below the poverty line, indicating that jobs are of low productivity.
 Therefore, accelerated momentum in building institutions and developing resilience is fundamental for growth, poverty reduction, and transition from fragility.